Skip to main content

 Biography

-Entering his 25th NFL season, O'Dea has previously coached with the San Diego Chargers (defensive/special teams assistant 1994-95), Tampa Bay Buccaneers (offensive/defensive assistant, 1996-2001; special teams coordinator, 2014-15), Detroit Lions (special teams assistant 2002-03), Arizona Cardinals (special teams coordinator 2004-05), Chicago Bears (assistant special teams coach 2006-07; 2011-12), Kansas City Chiefs (assistant special teams coach 2013), and New Orleans Saints (assistant special teams 2016-18).
-During his NFL coaching career, O'Dea's special teams units have recorded a total of 23 touchdown returns (12 punt returns and 11 kickoff returns).
-O'Dea has also coached in the UFL (2010 Hartford Colonials special teams coordinator) and in the collegiate ranks.
+Entering his 26th NFL season, O'Dea has previously coached with the San Diego Chargers (defensive/special teams assistant 1994-95), Tampa Bay Buccaneers (offensive/defensive assistant, 1996-2001; special teams coordinator, 2014-15), Detroit Lions (special teams assistant 2002-03), Arizona Cardinals (special teams coordinator 2004-05), Chicago Bears (assistant special teams coach 2006-07; 2011-12), Kansas City Chiefs (assistant special teams coach 2013), and New Orleans Saints (assistant special teams 2016-18).
+During his NFL coaching career, O'Dea's special teams units have recorded a total of 26 touchdown returns (14 punt returns and 12 kickoff returns).
+O'Dea has also coached in the UFL (2010 Hartford Colonials Special Teams Coordinator) and in the collegiate ranks.

-In his last year with the Saints (2018), O'Dea helped third-year kicker Will Lutz have one of his best seasons finishing top 10 in the NFL in field goals made (28) and field goal percentage (93.3%), a career high.
-Punter Thomas Morstead led the League with a 43.2 net average, and produced a 46.4 gross average, good for seventh in the NFL.
+In his last year with the Saints (2018), O'Dea helped third-year kicker Will Lutz have one of his best seasons, finishing top 10 in the NFL in field goals made (28) and field goal percentage (93.3%), a career high.

-In 2017, New Orleans special teams unit improved drastically in several areas.
-The Saints climbed from 31st to sixth in kickoff return average (22.9) and from 29th to sixth in average starting field position after kickoff (25.6).
-Rookie Alvin Kamara finished with a 31.5-yard kickoff return average, the highest single-season average in franchise history and returned a kick 106-yards for a score in the season finale, the longest in team history.
+In 2017, the New Orleans special teams unit improved drastically in several areas, climbing from 31st to sixth in kickoff return average (22.9) and from 29th to sixth in average starting field position after kickoff (25.6).
+Rookie Alvin Kamara finished with a 31.5 yard kickoff return average, the highest single-season average in franchise history and returned a kickoff 106-yards for a score in the season finale, the longest in team history.

 Under O'Dea's leadership in 2013, the Kansas City Chiefs special teams unit was one of the best in the NFL, recording a league-leading four return touchdowns (two punt, two kick), including Dexter McCluster's two punt return touchdowns, the most in the NFL.

-O'Dea also helped wide receiver/return specialist Devin Hester become one of the top returners in the NFL, earning Pro Bowl and AP First-Team All-Pro berths in 2006-07, when he recorded 12 return touchdowns (seven punt, four kick, one missed field goal), the most ever in consecutive seasons.
-In addition to working with Hester, O'Dea has assisted in coaching several other special teams players to Pro Bowls, including kick returner Dexter McCluster (Kansas City, 2013), special teamer Corey Graham (Chicago, 2011), running back/ kick returner Leon Washington (New York Jets, 2008), special teamer Brendon Ayanbadejo (Chicago, 2006-07), kicker Robbie Gould (Chicago, 2006), kicker Neil Rackers (Arizona, 2005), kicker Martin Gramatica (Tampa Bay, 2000), punter Darren Bennett (San Diego 1995), and kicker John Carney (San Diego 1994)
+O'Dea also helped wide receiver/return specialist Devin Hester become one of the top returners in NFL history, earning Pro Bowl and first-team All-Pro honors in 2006-07, when he recorded 12 return touchdowns (seven punt, four kick, one missed field goal), the most ever in consecutive seasons.
+In addition to working with Hester, O'Dea has assisted in coaching several other special teams players to Pro Bowls, including kick returner Dexter McCluster (Kansas City, 2013), special teamer Corey Graham (Chicago, 2011), running back/kick returner Leon Washington (New York Jets, 2008), special teamer Brendon Ayanbadejo (Chicago, 2006-07), kicker Robbie Gould (Chicago, 2006), kicker Neil Rackers (Arizona, 2005), kicker Martin Gramatica (Tampa Bay, 2000), punter Darren Bennett (San Diego 1995), and kicker John Carney (San Diego 1994).

 Before his NFL coaching career began as an assistant with the Chargers, O'Dea spent eight years as a college assistant coach, earning his start at his alma mater of Lock Haven University where, when his playing career was cut short due to a back injury, he coached wide receivers (1986).
 Following his time with Lock Haven, O'Dea spent one season coaching freshman defensive backs at Cornell (1987) before working as a graduate assistant at Virginia (1989-90) and Penn State (1991), where he was promoted to assistant strength and conditioning/defensive line/linebackers coach (1992-93).